blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/03-working-with-grades.md

 ### REST API

-If your LTI application is also registered in the environment as a REST API integration, you can get the user information (querying by email, username, names, etc) from the endpoint /learn/api/public/v1/users (more information about this endpoint and the query parameters needed here: <https://developer.blackboard.com/portal/displayApi/Learn>).
+If your LTI application is also registered in the environment as a REST API integration, you can get the user information (querying by email, username, names, etc.) from the endpoint /learn/api/public/v1/users (more information about this endpoint and the query parameters needed here: <https://developer.blackboard.com/portal/displayApi/Learn>).

 From the response, you need to get the `uuid` field which will be ID required to post grades.
 An example of an API request for a user looks like this: